Fashion86/primeng-angular5/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

-## Dev mode
-Cd to root derectory and Run `ng serve`
-In another terminal , cd to node_backend and Run `npm start` , the backend sholt connect to MySql server and return `listening to port 3000`
-`Database connected`

-## To do
-We need to add backent as service to supervisorctl